airqnetworks/snet-arduino/README.md

 sNET library need to be installed before using it.
 First step is download the library from this repository.
 Next, open your Arduino sketchbook folder.
 If there is already a folder there called libraries, place the library folder in there.
 If not, create a folder called libraries in the sketchbook folder, and drop the library folder in there.
 Then re-start the Arduino programming environment, and you should see your new library in the Sketch > Import Library menu.
 To download the library from this repository you can use one of the following ways:
 * **Using git** (preferred way.).
 Download the library using git.
 This will allow you to keep updated with the main repository every time a new release is pushed.
 To download the library, simply run the command:

 ```bash
 $ git clone https://github.com/airqnetworks/snet-arduino.git sNET
 ```

 and then copy the sNET folder into library subfolder of your sketchbook folder.
 * **Downloading the zip**.
 Click on the following link to download the whole library as a single zip file: https://github.com/airqnetworks/snet-arduino/archive/master.zip

 asdasd
 ##Requirements
-This library requires an AirQ ShielD Arduino Uno shield and it was tested under Arduino IDE 1.5.x.
+This library requires an AirQ ShielD.
+It was tested under Arduino IDE 1.5.x.

 #How it works